CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 Introduction
 ------------

-In a [previous post](/sections/science/2017/05/12/Enhanced-weighted-random-graph-model-(EWRG).html), I introduced the statistical mechanics of complex networks, discussing a simple model for weighted random graphs with discrete weights $w_{ij} \in [1,2,3,\ldots ]$.
+In a [previous post](/sections/science/2017/05/12/Enhanced-weighted-random-graph-model-(EWRG).html), I introduced the statistical mechanics of complex networks, discussing a simple model for weighted random graphs with discrete weights $w_{ij} \in [0,1,2,3,\ldots ]$.
+This corresponds to the assumption that an indivisible unit of measure of link weights has been preliminary specified.
+Ideally, one may think of link weights becoming continuous as the unit of measure is chosen to be vanishingly small.
 As a result we found that the maximum entropy distribution for networks with discrete weights is the geometric distribution.

 However, we often deal with real world networks were weights take real-valued, positive values $w_{ij} \in R^+$.